Substance Abuse and Addiction Treatment Resources in Newburgh

 Newburgh, New York is an important place in American history.
 President Washington’s headquarters are the first, public, historic site in the United States.
 It was in Newburgh, that George Washington refused to be crowned king, diffused the Newburgh conspiracy and kept the nation from falling victim to a military run government.
 President Washington also created the Badge of Military Merit which is a forerunner of the Purple Heart.
 Washington also influenced the creation of the Constitution.

 Despite the rich history of Newburgh, the town isn’t safe from the growing pandemic stretching across the United States: substance abuse.
 Heroin is rising in popularity due to the amount of people who are addicted to prescription painkillers like oxycodone.
 They may initially begin with a legitimate prescription.
 Because of the chemical similarity to heroin, many people are switching from oxycodone to heroin.

 If you are struggling with alcohol or drug addiction, it’s not too late to seek treatment.
 Help is available for you if you are willing to reach out and take it.

 Substance abuse is a chronic condition that affects millions of Americans.
 The Centers for Disease Control rank alcohol and narcotic misuse as deadly as cancer and heart disease.
-If you’re ready to begin your journey to wellness, this guide will provide you with details on how to take your next steps forward and what to look for in a quality treatment program.
+If you’re struggling with a substance use disorder, it is important to seek lifesaving treatment.

 You’re not alone in this struggle.